SilentPenguin/PartialScripts/README.md

         @Html.Partial("Bottom", Model)
     </body>

-The Body of your page is rendered prior to your _layout.cshtml and later inserted into the page at RenderBody. meaning any Scripts.Include calls will be hit before your Script.RenderAll calls.
+The Body of your page is rendered prior to your **_Layout.cshtml** and later inserted into the page at `RenderBody`. meaning any `Scripts.Include` calls will be hit before your `Script.RenderAll` calls.

-The partials "Top" and "Bottom" are rendered during your _layout.cshtml's executing, meaning any Scripts.Include calls will be hit after the Script.RenderAll call is hit.
+The partials "Top" and "Bottom" are rendered during your **_Layout.cshtml**'s executing, meaning any `Scripts.Include` calls will be hit after the `Script.RenderAll` call is hit.

-There is a simple solution to this, always include your scripts before the Script.RenderAll call.
+There is a simple solution to this, always include your scripts before the `Script.RenderAll` call.

 In Practice, this means you must do one of two things.
-Either include all scripts from partials found in _Layout.cshtml in the head, before calling Scripts.RenderAll or Call Scripts.RenderAll at the bottom of the body, after all the views have had a chance to render.
+Either include all scripts from partials found in **_Layout.cshtml** in the head, before calling `Scripts.RenderAll` or Call `Scripts.RenderAll` at the bottom of the body, after all the views have had a chance to render.

-RenderAll will handle multiple calls correctly though, so you can put one call at the top, and one at the bottom of your layout.
-Scripts added inside your _Layout.cshtml body will then be called.
+`Scripts.RenderAll` will handle multiple calls correctly though, so you can put one call at the top, and one at the bottom of your layout.
+Scripts added inside your **_Layout.cshtml** body will then be called.

 Bonuses
 =======